 “God grant me the serenity to accept what I cannot change, the courage to change the things I can and the wisdom to know the difference.”

 When it’s about the addiction, the alcoholic can’t be rational.
 Looking to them to fulfill your needs when they can’t take care of themselves is a set up for resentment.
 Realize that you can't control or change the addiction.
 The addict is the only one with the power to change their own circumstances.
 All you can do is lovingly detach and find your own recovery.

-Get my weekly relationship tips plus my free guide below on how to heal codependent behaviors!
+Get access to my private resource library with free cheatsheets and guides to heal codependent behaviors!
 Click the image below to sign up now!